 Although a few red wines are produced here, this is overwhelmingly white wine territory with Laški and Rhine Riesling, Chardonnay, and the blended Mariborčan being the popular varieties.
 There are many tourist farms to try here, Vineyards Horvat and Joannes Protner are two good options.
 It’s definitely handy to come here with a car, but it is feasible to walk at least part of these routes from Maribor.

 If you’re short on time to head out into the countryside, you make your way to the Vinag Wine Cellar, located in the town center.
 It is one of the largest cellars in Central Europe; its 2.5 km of tunnels hold some 5.5 million liters of wine!

 The Old Town is the best place to stay in Maribor as it is a good base to see all the major sights.
 However, since Maribor is a small city, a hotel outside the center is also a viable option.
 There are some good options for all budgets.

 Hostel: 4Rooms, a great choice right in the heart of downtown.

 Budget: Tourist Farm Joannes, lovely little three-roomed farm winery in a hillside hamlet, about 4 km from the Old Town.

-Mid-range: Hotel Tabor, great family run hotel, just a 15 minute walk from the historic center.
+Mid-range: Hotel Tabor, a great family-run hotel, just a 15-minute walk from the historic center.

-Splurge: Habakuk Wellness Hotel, outstanding five-star hotel nestled under the ski slopes of Mariborsko Pohorje.
+Splurge: Habakuk Wellness Hotel, an outstanding five-star hotel nestled under the ski slopes of Mariborsko Pohorje.

 Now, what do you think?
 What are some of the best things to do in Maribor?
 And is Maribor on your bucket list?
 Share your thoughts with us in the comments below!